bobvantiel/bobvantiel.github.io/menu/publications.md

 * Ye Tian, **Bob van Tiel**, Élise Clin, & Richard Breheny.
 Representing polar questions.
 Journal of Psycholinguistic Research.

+**2021**

-* Elizabeth Pankratz and **Bob van Tiel**.
-The role of relevance for scalar diversity: A usage-based approach.
+* Elizabeth Pankratz and **Bob van Tiel**. <a href="https://www.doi.org/10.1017/langcog.2021.13" target="_blank">The role of relevance for scalar diversity: A usage-based approach</a>.
 Language and Cognition.

-**2021**

 * **Bob van Tiel**, Michael Franke, and Uli Sauerland. <a href="https://bobvantiel.github.io/docs/ProbabilisticPragmatics.pdf" target="_blank">Probabilistic pragmatics explains gradience and focality in natural language quantification</a>.
 Proceedings of the National Academy of Sciences, 118, e2005453118. (<a href="https://vimeo.com/516752288" target="_blank">Video abstract</a>)